Kafka Connect

 Confluent Cloud Managed Connect

-To configure Confluent Cloud's managed connect view this guide.
+To configure Confluent Cloud's managed connect see: Managed Confluent Connect.

 MSK Connect

-To configure Amazon's MSK Connect view this guide.
+To configure Amazon's MSK Connect view see: MSK Connect.

 Kpow supports multiple Kafka Connect clusters associated to a single Kafka cluster.